Sustainable agriculture: Permaculture

+Polyculture

 There is limited evidence polyculture may contribute to sustainable agriculture.
 A meta-analysis of a number of polycrop studies found that predator insect biodiversity was higher at comparable yields than conventional in certain two-crop systems with a single cash crop combined with a cover crop.

 One approach to sustainability is to develop polyculture systems using perennial crop varieties.
 Such varieties are being developed for rice, wheat, sorghum, barley, and sunflowers.
 If these can be combined in polyculture with a leguminous cover crop such as alfalfa, fixation of nitrogen will be added to the system, reducing the need for fertilizer and pesticides.